Tochemey/olric/README.md

 process to add more capacity, data and backups are automatically and evenly balanced.

 See [Samples](#samples) sections to get started!

-## Modifications from original library

-* Support only embedded mode even though the majority of the code to run client/server is still there except the runner code.
-* Remove Client/Server mode
-* Renamed module name
-* Upgrade **go version to 1.22.0**
-* Refactor the readme to suit the behavior of this fork
-* Fix some go routines leaks bugs
-* **TLS Support**

-This is forked version of the [main repository](https://github.com/tochemey/olric) with few bug fixes, refactoring, and it is only handles the embedded version.
-Please use the original repo for any bugs or related questions.

 ## At a glance